 Typically placed beneath the skin of the upper chest, a port-a-cath is a small vascular access device (about the size of a quarter in diameter) with a hollow space inside sealed by a soft top.
 Attached to each port is a small flexible tube known as a catheter that runs directly into a vein usually in the side of the neck and terminates in a large vein in the chest.
 Ports are accessed via a special needle that pierces the soft top.
 This allows the administration of fluids and medications, and the withdrawal of blood samples without having to puncture veins directly.
 The small incisions made during the procedure are closed with dissolvable stitches and surgical glue.

 The experts at Richmond Vascular Center are passionate about providing high-quality, life-changing patient care.
 The placement of a port at our outpatient facility has numerous benefits, including:

 Patients receive localized anesthesia during the placement of a port.
 In this case, patients are awake and comfortable during the procedure.
 Intravenous pain medications are also available as needed to assist throughout the process.
 At Richmond Vascular Center, our goal is to ensure that each patient has a pleasant experience with less risk, less pain, and less cost.

-It is common for the incision site of a port-a-cath placement procedure to feel sore and can take a week or two to completely heal.
-Patients find relief from over the counter pain medications such as Tylenol and Ibuprofen are recommended to ease symptoms during this time.
+It is common for the incision site of a port-a-cath placement procedure to feel sore.
+It may take several weeks to completely heal.
+Over the counter pain medications such as Tylenol and Ibuprofen are recommended to ease symptoms during this time.

-At Richmond Vascular Center, our patient-focused staff works to make sure that all referrals and pre-authorizations are in place for your consult and procedure prior to your first visit.
+At Richmond Vascular Center, our patient-focused staff works to ensure that all referrals and authorizations are in place prior to your first visit.